-17. The valuation of investments by the bank in subsidiaries that are not consolidated and associates that are not included using the 'Equity Method' shall be as per the relevant valuation norms issued by the RBI.
-18. The Board of Directors of the bank shall invariably record the intent of holding the investment for a temporary period or otherwise at the time of investment in the subsidiary, associate, and joint venture.
+16. The valuation of investments by the bank in associates that are not included using the 'Equity Method' shall be as per the relevant valuation norms issued by the RBI.
+17. The Board of Directors of the bank shall invariably record the intent of holding the investment for a temporary period or otherwise at the time of investment in the associate and joint venture.